PandasThumb/pandasthumb.github.io/_posts/2024/2024-10-21-ken-hams-the-lie.md

 <blockquote><i>Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to live holy and godly lives as you look forward to the day of God and speed its coming </i>[emphasis in original].</blockquote>

-How we are supposed to speed its coming, it may be wiser not to inquire.
+How we are supposed to speed its coming, it may be wiser not to inquire.</blockquote>

 <i>A longer version of this post has appeared on 3 Quarks Daily.</i>